thexmanxyz/Gantry-Projects-Website/README.md

 # Gantry Projects Website
-This project contains the homepage accessible under the domain [gantryprojects.com](https://gantryprojects.com).
-The hosting on Github Pages is part of this repository.
+This project contains the website accessible under the domain [gantryprojects.com](https://gantryprojects.com).
+The direct hosting on Github Pages is created from this repository.
 Link to [Github Pages](https://thexmanxyz.github.io/Gantry-Projects-Website/).
 At the moment the website contains a summary and presentation of all my Gantry projects (e.g. Particles, Atoms and extensions).

 ## Prerequisites
 * Webserver